 The work must constitute a body of publication tending towards a coherent and continuous thesis, rather than a series of disconnected publications.
 As such, any publications should be adapted and integrated within the structure of the thesis.
 Any sections of the thesis which are published or in publishable format should be clearly identified.

-It is recommended that separate versions of the paper be inserted and that the pagination sequence should flow throughout the thesis rather than inserting pre-prints.
+It is recommended that separate versions of the paper be included and that the pagination sequence should flow throughout the thesis rather than inserting pre-prints.
 Ideally, to ease readability, figures/tables and accompanying legends should be included at the appropriate point in the text of the papers, and not at the end of the text as would be typical for a manuscript submitted for publication.

 Where this is not possible, the thesis may include copies or offprints of journal articles, book chapters etc., which already have page numbers.
 The pages of the publications themselves should not be included in the pagination sequence of the submission.
-Candidates should insert a sheet of A4 before each publication on which is displayed the publication number, publication title, and the page number of the thesis.
-For example, if the publications section starts on p75, insert an A4 sheet before the first publication on which is printed the name and number of the publication and p75.
+Candidates should insert a page before each publication on which is displayed the publication number, publication title, and the page number of the thesis.
+For example, if the publications section starts on p75, insert an page before the first publication on which is detailed the name and number of the publication and p75.
 The first publication will then follow, with its own pagination.
-Before the second publication insert another A4 sheet on which is printed the name and number of the second publication and p76, and so on.
+Before the second publication insert another page on which is detailed the name and number of the second publication and p76, and so on.

 Any work submitted within the journal format thesis must be substantially different from any work which may have previously been submitted by the student for any degree at this or any other institution.